redbear/Duo/firmware/README.md

 ## Dumping Firmware

-You can dump the firmware to your computer, for example to dump the DCT to a file (duo-dct-dup.bin):
+You can dump the firmware to your computer, for example, to dump the DCT to a file (duo-dct-dup.bin):

 $ dfu-util -d 2b04:d058 -a 0 -s 0x08004000 -U duo-dct-dump.bin